Ipasky/aws-minecraft-modded-server/README.md

 <br></br>
 ### Java and Forge Installation
-Its crucial for minecraft that a java version was installed previously, for accomplish that here are the steps:
+Its crucial for minecraft that a Java version was installed previously, we can install Java 17 with that command:

 ```bash
 sudo yum install java-17-amazon-corretto -y